lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verses 4-5.**

-1\.David's spirit and conduct towards his enemies.
+1\.
+David's spirit and conduct towards his enemies.

 (a) His spirit is love—love for hatred; hence his denunciations are against their sins, rather than against them.

 (b) His conduct.
 He returned good for evil; he interceded for them.

-2\.Their spirit and conduct towards him.
+2\.
+Their spirit and conduct towards him.

 (a) Hatred for love.

-(b) Evil for good.— *G.R.*
+(b) Evil for good.— *G. R.*

 **Verse 5.** *Evil for good.* This is devil like.
 Have not men been guilty of this to parents, to those who have warned them, to saints and ministers, and especially to the Lord himself?